dlcs/protagonist/docs/what-is-dlcs-io.md

 Access to these images also follows a steep long-tail distribution.
 Many images won't get looked at for months or even years, whereas some are looked at all the time.

 We want the best of both worlds - we want the low cost of S3 storage for terabytes of images, especially as many of them are rarely used.
-But we _need_ the performance and crucially the random access filesystem behaviour of EBS and similar volumes.
+But we _need_ the performance and crucially the random access file system behaviour of EBS and similar volumes.

 The DLCS is an attempt to have this cake and eat it.

 The DLCS uses IIPImage under the hood.
 But it fronts it with an _Orchestrator_ that copies files from S3 _origins_ to a local volume for use by IIPImage.
 As far as IIPImage is concerned, whenever it gets a request to extract a region from an image, that image is where it expects it to be on a locally readable disk.
 But it's only there because the orchestrator ensured it was there before the request arrived at IIPImage.

-At any one time, only a very small subset of the possible images that the DLCS knows about (that have been registred) are on expensive fast disks.
+At any one time, only a very small subset of the possible images that the DLCS knows about (that have been registered) are on expensive fast disks.
 This _cache_ is what the DLCS maintains - ensuring images are present when IIPimage needs them, and scavenging disk space to keep this working set at a sensible size.

 The rest of the images that the DLCS knows about are in S3.
 Sometimes this S3 will be the DLCS's own bucket, because it copied the image there from its original origin when the image was registered, or because it created a JPEG2000 derivative from the original origin version so it could serve tiles faster.